cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 If ``A`` were a parameter, factorization caching would not be possible and the benefit of warm start would only be a good initial point.

+Warm start can also be used to provide an initial guess the first time a problem is solved.
+The initial guess is constructed from the ``value`` field of the problem variables.
+If the same problem is solved a second time, the initial guess is constructed from the cached previous solution as described above (rather than from the ``value`` field).

 .. _solveropts:

 Setting solver options